 In conclusion, newly diagnosed BRCA 1/2 carriers with cancers were younger than their parents harboring BRCA mutation with cancer.
 The findings from Turkish BRCA 1/2 associated cancer patients suggest that earlier onset of the screening program and genetic counseling of BRCA associated patients and their family members are essential to diagnose earlier and to prevent disease occurrence as well.

 Acknowledgements

 We are grateful to the study participants and the staff of medical genetics for their support.

-Conflict of interests
+Conflict of interest

-The authors declared no potential conflicts of cation of this article.
+The authors declared no potential conflicts of interest for the research, authorship, and/or publication of this article.